2KAbhishek/tmux2k/README.md

 #### 6. `docker`

-Show if the docker engine is running and, depending on the mode, show number of containers or filtered containers based on grep term and label.

-- `tmux2k-docker-mode`: Control docker mode, default: `containers`
+Show the number of running Docker containers, with support for filtering by grep term.

+- `tmux2k-docker-icon`: Icon for docker, default: ``
 - `tmux2k-docker-grep`: Grep term for filtering containers, default: ``
-- `tmux2k-docker-label`: Label for displaying containers, default: ``

 #### 7. `git`